 There is often swelling and inflammation at the thumb side of the wrist.
 Bending the wrist and thumb towards the little finger leads to pain and confirmation of the diagnosis (Finklestein’s test).

-Ultrasound scan or MRI scan may be necessary to confirm the diagnosis if other structures in the area are also painful.
+Ultrasound scan or MRI scan may be necessary to confirm the De Quervains diagnosis and the cause of the condition.

 A steroid injection into the tunnel that surrounds the tendons can reduce the inflammation.
 This can lead to 70-80% success rate when accompanied by hand therapy, splinting and analgesia.

 Up to 2 injections can be provided however surgery is advisable for recurrence of the condition.

 The procedure is performed under general anaesthetic through a 3-4 cm incision over the end of the wrist.

 The tendon tunnel is reconstructed after removal of the inflammatory tissues at the end of the procedure.
 Absorbable suture are usually used for the skin.

 A bulky dressing is then applied to protect the thumb while the fingers and thumb are free to move.

 Sometimes this condition is secondary to an abnormality on the other side of the wrist (ulnar side).
 In those situations other treatments may be required.

 The hand should be kept dry and clean for 2 weeks while the wound heals.
 One week after the procedure the dressings are reduced by the practice nurse.
 Hand therapy usually after 48 hours.
 Normal daily activities and use of the hand is encouraged to avoid tendon and nerve adhesions immediately after surgery.
 Heavy activity and lifting should be avoided for 6 weeks.